-We are independent of the Group in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements that are relevant to our audit of the consolidated financial statements in the Abu Dhabi Global Market ("ADGM").
+We are independent of the Group in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements that are relevant to our audit of the consolidated financial statements in the Abu Dhabi Global Market ("ADGM") together with applicable ethical and independence requirements that are relevant to our audit of the consolidated financial statements in the United Arab Emirates.
 We have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

-PricewaterhouseCoopers Limited Partnership (ADGM branch), ADGM License no. 000000256 Al Khatem Tower, Abu Dhabi Global Market, 25th Floor, PO Box 45263, Abu Dhabi - United Arab Emirates Tel: +971 2 694 6800, fax: +971 2 6456610 www.pwc.com/me
+PricewaterhouseCoopers Limited Partnership (ADGM branch), ADGM License no. 000000256 www.pwc.com/me

+Al Khatem Tower, Abu Dhabi Global Market, 25th Floor, PO Box 45263, Abu Dhabi - United Arab Emirates Tel: +971 2 694 6800, fax: +971 2 6456610